alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2020-04-20-3d-from-scratch.markdown

 categories: graphics 3D
 ---

-This post is about implementing a 3D renderer, from scratch, with no help from any graphics or math library.
+This post is about implementing a 3D renderer from scratch, with no help from any graphics or maths library.
 It is implemented in pure JavaScript and it follows roughly the first half of the excellent [tiny renderer](https://github.com/ssloy/tinyrenderer) tutorial.

 ### The End Result